This article was updated on June 24, 2020.

 Let’s rewind a bit.
-In mid-March, companies were given little time to prepare to shut down their offices.
+In mid-March, businesses were given little time to prepare to shut down their offices.
 In many cases, employees were given short notice to pack up what they needed to work from home and probably began using whatever devices they had.
 So, immediately, employees began to use their cell phones instead of their office phones.
 Some began to use their personal computers instead of, or in addition to, their office computers.
 And what about those thumb drives that were laying about the house?
 Yes, they started to use those too.

-So what?
-Well, business did not completely shut down over the past few months and the documents employees created, accessed, and used during this time may become discoverable in later litigation.
+Well, businesses did not completely shut down over the past few months and the documents employees created, accessed, and used during this time may become discoverable in later litigation.
 Like no time before, employees used their personal devices to do company business, and those personal devices will likely be discoverable in litigation.
 This will inevitably raise questions about whether those devices are in the “custody, control or possession” of the company, especially for employees that have departed the company.
 But, that is a fact determination based on the particular circumstances and roles of the employees, and a topic completely of its own.

 Instead, let’s consider what will need to be preserved and possibly collected in the event of future litigation.
 The best way to determine what needs to be preserved and collected is to ask the employees.
 Did they use personal laptops for work business?
 And if so, is there data saved on those laptops related to the work business?
 Whether the laptop and its contents need to be preserved and collected depends on the answers.
 In many cases, employees use their personal laptops as merely a portal to access on-line work accounts.
 If that is the case, and there are no documents on the personal computer, preservation and collection are likely not necessary.
 But, the questions need to be asked.